AnatolyWassermann/countries-api/README.md

 ## Description

-I looped through a JSON file i found on Github and extracted the required information and added them to two different tables (countries, regions) in my PostgreSQL database.
-I converted the objects in this database into APIs using Django Rest Framework.
-The countries and regions pages, which are in the form of a list on the API, can be used with methods such as GET and POST.
-Also, when you go into their details, methods such as GET-POST-PUT and DELETE can also be used.
-For easy navigation, I have added HyperlinkedSerialization and Pagination.
-I used Token Authentication for Auth.
-Apart from actual API structure, I used python decouple to hide sensitive information and tested each new feature I added through POSTMAN.
+I have extracted required information from a JSON file using a loop, which I found on Github, and added them to two separate tables, namely "countries" and "regions," in my PostgreSQL database.
+Next, I used Django Rest Framework to convert the objects in the database into APIs.
+The API for countries and regions pages is displayed in the form of a list, and they can be accessed using methods like GET and POST.
+When accessing the details, methods such as GET, POST, PUT, and DELETE can be utilized.
+To aid in ease of navigation, I implemented HyperlinkedSerialization and Pagination.
+Additionally, Token Authentication has been used for Auth.
+In order to protect sensitive information, I utilized python decouple, and all new features that were added have been tested thoroughly via POSTMAN.

 ## Installation